MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 This can be configured at a "Global" (all instances of a controller for a specific hand) or specific to an individual controller type / hand.

-The MRTK also supports native SDK controller models for Windows Mixed Reality and OpenVR.
+MRTK also supports native SDK controller models for Windows Mixed Reality and OpenVR.
 These are loaded as GameObjects in your scene and positioned using the platform's controller tracking.

 If your controller representation in the scene needs to be offset from the physical controller position, then simply set that offset against the controller model's prefab (e.g. setting the transform position of the controller prefab with an offset position).